Wardhanhrsh/Web-Patent-Scraper/README.md

 If you don't know which version is the latest, check the [LATEST_RELEASE](https://chromedriver.storage.googleapis.com/LATEST_RELEASE) file.

 ## Compatibility
-This tool is executable on Windows, macOS and most Linux distributions.
+This tool can be executed on Windows, macOS, and most Linux distributions.

 ## Installation